Encrypted Internet traffic classification using a supervised Spiking Neural Network: Proposed model

 With $p_i=1$ if the true label is $i$ and 0 otherwise, and $q_i$ the predicted value of the model.
 To adjust the weights and train the network, the mainly used method that has proved to be efficient is backpropagation.
-It consists in updating the weights from the output layer back to the input layer of the network in a way that minimizes the loss function.
+It consists of updating the weights from the output layer back to the network's input layer in a way that minimizes the loss function.
 As SNN are recurrent (see Eq.
 2), backpropagation through time (BPTT), which consists in unfolding through time the network before applying backpropagation, is employed (see Figure \ref{fig:BPTT}).
 Still, this method requires to calculate the gradient of the activation function.
-In the case of SNNs, it poses an issue because the Heaviside function gradient is 0 everywhere except in 0 which implies that no information can flow through the activation function during the backpropagation.
+SNNs pose an issue because the Heaviside function gradient is 0 everywhere except in 0, which implies that no information can flow through the activation function during the backpropagation.
 Recent research has managed to solve this problem by switching the true gradient by a surrogate function \cite{Neftci2019}.
-Here we used the derivative of a sigmoid, since a sigmoid is continuous and can approximate the Heaviside function as seen in Figure \ref{fig:SG_heaviside}.
+Here we used the derivative of a sigmoid since a sigmoid is continuous and can approximate the Heaviside function as seen in Figure \ref{fig:SG_heaviside}.